wallarm/product-documentation/docs/latest/installation/oob/terraform-module/mirroring-by-web-server.md

 ## Configuring HTTP request mirroring

-Traffic mirroring is a feature provided by many web servers.
+Traffic mirroring is a feature provided by many web and proxy servers.
 The [link](https://docs.wallarm.com/installation/oob/web-server-mirroring/overview/#examples-of-web-server-configuration-for-traffic-mirroring) provides the documentation on how to configure traffic mirroring with some of them.

 ## Limitations

 Despite the fact that the described example solution is the most functional Out-of-Band Wallarm solution, it has some limitations inherent in the asynchronous approach:

 * Wallarm node does not instantly block malicious requests since traffic analysis proceeds irrespective of actual traffic flow.
-* The solution requires an additional component - the web server providing traffic mirroring or a similar tool (e.g. NGINX, Envoy, Istio, Traefik, custom Kong module, etc).
+* The solution requires an additional component - the web or proxy server providing traffic mirroring or a similar tool (e.g. NGINX, Envoy, Istio, Traefik, custom Kong module, etc).

 ## Running the example Wallarm mirror solution